 How do I know if I have sleep apnoea?

 People with sleep apnoea are often not aware that they have it.
 You should suspect sleep apnea if you often feel sleepy during the day, and you have been told that you snore loudly and frequently, or seem to have trouble breathing during the night.

 Your bed partner may notice your heavy snoring and struggles to breathe during sleep.
 Co-workers or friends may notice that you tend to fall asleep during the day at inappropriate times.
 If you think that you have sleep apnea, it is important that you see a doctor for evaluation of the sleep problem.

 How is sleep apnea diagnosed?

 In addition to your primary care provider, a sleep medicine specialist needs to be involved in the diagnosis, as well as treatment.
-Diagnosis of sleep apnoea is not simple because there can be many different reasons for disturbed sleep.
+Diagnosis of sleep apnea is not simple because there can be many different reasons for disturbed sleep.
 If sleep apnoea is suspected, the sleep medicine specialist will need to perform a sleep study.
-This usually means going to a sleep center, where tests are done while you sleep.
+This usually means going to a sleep centre, where tests are done while you sleep.
 This test is called polysomnography, which records a variety of body functions during sleep.
 These recordings can sometimes be done at home.